-Pakistan endures high rates of maternal, newborn, and child mortality and morbidity due to unequal access to quality services, low demand for quality services where they do exist, and high demand for unskilled providers such as traditional birth attendants (TBAs).
+Pakistan endures high rates of maternal, newborn, 2006-07 showed marked and child mortality and morbidity due to unequal access to quality services, low demand for quality services where they do exist, and high demand for unskilled danger signs, leading to providers such as traditional birth attendants (TBAs).
 While complications arise.
 Use of major differences in knowledge, attitudes and behaviors related to MNCH exist across Pakistan, significant opportunities for improvement across all regions and communities persist.
 Understanding the key issues and areas for improvement are the initial steps to designing effective CAM initiatives.